nbussard/Telling-Stories-With-Data/finalpro3.md

 The biggest learning process was how to portray the thoughts in my head and make sure it ius understandable by others.
 This meant being direct in my language and make sure my graphs were quickly showing the compostiton.
 This mean knowing exactly what I wanted a viewer to see when they immediatly looked at the graph.

+All data sources are cited within the final project below and all photos are my own property.

 # Final Story

 https://carnegiemellon.shorthandstories.com/nbussardtwsd/index.html